-The Council generally will only permit Pavement Café's between 07:00 and 23:00.
+The Council generally-will only permit Pavement Licences Café's between 07:00 and 23:00.
 However, there may occasions where longer hours maybe permitted.
 An example of this may be where a premises has longer licensed operating hours and has previously held a highways licence for those hours without prior issue or problem.
+A request to operate outside of the permitted times must accompany the application, giving reasons for the request.